Disclaimer

 You need not know everything; you need know everything that you need to know.

-Here’s to those who have gone before, the shoulders of giants, as it were, and to those also who come after—in they whom we place our trust.
-For much of what you will find here is a compilation of the work of others, modified and arranged and redacted to serve the present need: the aim here is to provide that compilation, that certain mix of knowledge and nous, together not available elsewhere.
-The aim here is to provide some foundation for all to aspire to be The Good Doctor.
+To those who have gone before and to those also who come after—in they whom we place our trust.
+For much of what one will find here is a compilation of the work of others, modified, arranged and redacted to serve the present need: with the expressed aim here to provide that compilation– that certain mix–of knowledge and nous together, that is not available elsewhere.
+The aim is to provide some foundation from which all can aspire to The Good Doctor.

 Unless otherwise indicated, images found at The Good Doctor reside in the Public Domain.